Who is out of work, country by country

 - Sort descending to see where structural unemployment bites hardest — South Africa and several Southern European economies lead.

-- A very low official rate (Thailand, Switzerland) can reflect either genuine full employment or definitional and informal-sector effects, so interpret with care.
+- A very low official rate can reflect either genuine full employment or definitional and informal-sector effects, so read it alongside the labour-force participation rate.

 - These are rounded recent estimates that update with each labour survey.
 For authoritative, dated figures use ILOSTAT or national statistics agencies.